 Constitutional rights are not always clear-cut.
 The same general constitutional right may arise under both the Federal and a State constitution.
 The level of protection the right provides in a particular situation may vary depending upon which constitution is at issue, and whether the constitutional provision which guarantees the right is being interpreted by a Federal or State court.
-A skilled criminal defense attorney can understand these distinctions, and use them to their client's advantage.
+A skilled New Jersey criminal defense lawyer can understand these distinctions, and use them to their client's advantage.

 Your federal and state constitutional rights are the focus of any criminal case.

 Constitutional rights exist in every criminal proceeding.
 Whether the charges involve drugs, weapons, murder, rape, assault, sex offenses, or crimes involving the Internet, or some other criminal charge, the defendant has many constitutional rights that must be protected at all times throughout the criminal case.

 It also does not matter if the defendant is an adult or a juvenile, or is facing charges in the Superior Court of New Jersey, a New Jersey municipal court, or the New York City Criminal Court in Manhattan (New York County) or Brooklyn (Kings County), or the United States District Court for the Southern District of New York, or the Eastern District of New York, or the District of New Jersey.
 Constitutional rights are always an issue, regardless of the defendant, the charge, or the court hearing the case.